 Fruit tarts have a shiny glaze made with apricot jam or preserves, honey, cornstarch, gelatine, or pectin.
 This thin coating over fruit is called nappage.

-Here's an easy clear glaze recipe to make the best mirror glaze for glazing a fruit flan, cake, fruit tart, fruit pizza, and other desserts.
+This easy, clear glaze recipe makes the best mirror glaze for topping a fruit flan, cake, fruit tart, fruit pizza, and other desserts.
+It is enough for an 8-9-inch (20-23 cm) round fruit tart.

 - Total Time: 10 minutes